 Lesson 4.
 Controlling Damage Caused by Plants

-Tree damage, Tree root problems, trees that can cause problems with drains, Orecautions with drains, Selecting and using trees near drains, Limiting root problems, Root pruning, Trees and the water table (Aquafiers), Trees and power lines, Poisonous trees,
+Tree damage, Tree root problems, trees that can cause problems with drains, Precautions with drains, Selecting and using trees near drains, Limiting root problems, Root pruning, Trees and the water table (Aquifers), Trees and power lines, Poisonous trees,

 Lesson 5.
 Tree Felling and Stump Removal